Kylemc1413/BeatSaberSongLoader/README.md

 "customEnvironmentHash" - The hash found on ModelSaber, used to download missing platforms "shuffle" - Time in number of beats how much a note should shift "shufflePeriod" - Time in number of beats how often a note should shift.
-Don't ask me why this is a feature, I don't know "oneSaber" - true or false if it should appear in the one saber list (If the WHOLE map is only one saber!
-For one saber difficulties use the characteristic in the difficultylevels)
+Don't ask me why this is a feature, I don't know
+# Instead of the legacy one saber setting just use characteristics for each difficulty

 All possible environmentNames:
 -DefaultEnvironment